+91-9419333393 cwangdus@gmail.com

 China

 Nearly all nationalities require a visa to enter China, which must be obtained prior to departure.
-The Chinese authorities now require a letter from Exodus, confirming all your accommodation details.
+The Chinese authorities now require a letter from Higher Himalaya, confirming all your accommodation details.
 Along with this, you need to supply a copy of your flight details, which are on your invoice if you have booked directly through Exodus.
 For further information see here It is also essential that we have a clear copy of the details page of your passport.
 This is required to book certain ground services in China and we cannot confirm your details with our local partners until it has been received.
 This must be emailed as an electronic scan to us a minimum of 8 weeks prior to your trip.

 IMPORTANT: Please note that as of the 1st November 2018, all visa applicants aged between 14 and 70 will need to visit one of the Chinese Visa Application Service Centres (appointment required) where biometric data will be taken as part of the visa application process.